conjfrnk/charter-meals/README.md

 **Version:** v1.0.0

-Charter Meals is a web application for managing meal sign-ups for Charter events.
-This project is built with Flask and includes features such as user reservations, administrative controls, CSV downloads, and more.
+Charter Meals is a web application for managing meal sign-ups for the Princeton Charter Club.
+This project is built with Flask and includes many features, as detailed below:

 ## Features